Team-BHP > The Indian Car Scene

 If car makers really understood what problem we were trying to solve here, they should have kept the Octavia and Superb, shouldn’t they?

-vinya_jag is offline (2) Thanks
+vinya_jag is online now (2) Thanks

 Reply